-CHAPTER IV

-GRASS VARIETIES AND SEED
+CHAPTER IV GRASS VARIETIES AND SEED

 One of the most important phases of lawn building is the selection and use of the proper varieties of grass.
-In the United States alone there are many hundreds of different grasses, but only a very few that are really adapted to the turf requirements of lawns.
+In the United States alone there are . any hundreds of different grasses, but only a very few that are really adapted to the turf requirements of parks.

 Different grasses have different climatic requirements.
 Happily, however, the more desirable varieties will thrive over a wide range of climatic conditions.
 For the whole of the United States and southern Canada only two distinct divisions are required, namely, grasses for the North and grasses for the South.
 Roughly speaking, the dividing line runs through the state of North Carolina and west through southern Missouri and southern California.
+The maps on the following pages, show the range of adaptation of the most important turf grasses.